boazsegev/iodine/README.md

 ### How does it compare to other servers?

+Personally, after looking around, the only comparable servers are Puma and Passenger, which Iodine significantly outperformed on my tests.

 Since the HTTP and Websocket parsers are written in C (with no RegExp), they're fairly fast.

-Also, Iodine's core and parsers are running outside of Ruby's global lock, meaning that they enjoy true concurrency before entering the Ruby layer (your application) - this offers Iodine a big advantage over other servers.
+Also, Iodine's core and parsers are running outside of Ruby's global lock, meaning that they enjoy true concurrency before entering the Ruby layer (your application) - this offers Iodine a big advantage over other Ruby servers.

-Another assumption Iodine makes is that it is behind a load balancer / proxy (which is the normal way Ruby applications are deployed) - this allows Iodine to disregard header validity checks (we're not checking for invalid characters) which speeds up the parsing process even more.
+Another assumption Iodine makes is that it is behind a load balancer / proxy (which is the normal way Ruby applications are deployed) - this allows Iodine to disregard header validity checks (we're not checking for invalid characters) which speeds up the parsing process even further.

-I'm not posting any data because Iodine is still under development and things are somewhat dynamic - but you can compare the performance for yourself using `wrk` or `ab`:
+I recommend benchmarking the performance for yourself using `wrk` or `ab`:

 ```bash
 $ wrk -c200 -d4 -t12 http://localhost:3000/